imransilvake/Takeaway-Challenge/README.md

 # Takeaway Challenge
 Takeaway Challenge is a single and multiplayer game challenge given by Lieferando using React, Redux, Firebase, and custom SCSS Framework.
-[Play Now](https://takeaway-challenge.firebaseapp.com/)

 - Use of Firebase Real-time Database to create a single and multi-player game
 - Use of Redux with Redux-Thunk Middleware to fetch data from the firebase api